dittto/tutor/README.md

  - Make page scroll to tutorial box if not on display already
  - Add animations object
+ - Split out the html to make it easy to update
  - Add extra box flag so centralised box on small screen becomes catfish